Pymaster3119/ArcadeAutomation/README.md

     git remote add origin <origin>\
     git push -u origin main

+This program was made to work with hack club's arcade

 Make sure you have tkinter, pygame, selenium, and math libraries installed.\
 Keep the geckodriver excecutable in this folder.